Request for FY20 Proposals Now Open

 Clean Water Act Section 205(j) Grant

-The Nonpoint Source Program of the Wyoming Department of Environmental Quality, Water Quality Division is not currently accepting proposals for Clean Water Act Sections 319 and 205(j) grant funding.
-The Request for Proposals (RFP) for Clean Water Act Section 319 and 205(j) funds for federal fiscal year 2019 (FY19) closed on September 14, 2018.
-Information regarding the FY19 RFP is posted below for informative purposes only.
+The Nonpoint Source Program of the Wyoming Department of Environmental Quality, Water Quality Division is pleased to announce that it is now accepting proposals for projects to be awarded under Sections 319 and 205(j) of the Clean Water Act.
+Clean Water Act Section 319 and 205(j) funds for federal fiscal year 2020 (FY20) will be recommended to projects in the fall of 2019.

 On a competitive basis, Clean Water Act Section 319 funds to reduce nonpoint source pollution are available to public and private entities, including local governments, cities, counties, school systems, colleges and universities, nonprofit organizations, state agencies, federal agencies, watershed groups, for-profit groups, and individuals.
 Awards to individuals are limited to demonstration projects.
 Nonpoint source pollution is pollution which results from runoff of contaminants into surface waters or infiltration of contaminants into groundwater.
 It is generally associated with human land use activities such as agriculture, construction, mineral exploration, recreation, timber harvesting, and urban development.
 Section 319 grant funds are primarily directed towards “on-the-ground” watershed restoration or protection projects, but please be sure to read through all guidance to understand eligible project types and program priorities.